thomaspoignant/go-feature-flag/website/docs/configure_flag/rule_format.md

 :::info
-`variation`, `percentage` and `progressiveRollout` are optional but you **must have one of the 3**.
+`variation`, `percentage` and `progressiveRollout` are optional but you **must have atleast one of the three**.

-If you have more than one field we will use the first one in that order `progressiveRollout` > `percentage` > `variation`.
+If you have more than one field we will use the first one in the order `progressiveRollout` > `percentage` > `variation`.
 :::